ThisIsAntonio/Sociolingo/README.md

 Note:
   If you want to create an APK to later Install it follow these commands:
-    a. flutter build apk --release (to create an Android version)
+    1. flutter build apk --release (to create an Android version)
-    b. flutter build ios --release (to create an IOS version)
+    2. flutter build ios --release (to create an IOS version)

   To install it:
-    a.
-Android use:
+    1. Android use:
       flutter install apk
-    b.
-IOS:
+    2. IOS:
-      i.
-Open Xcode: Open the generated iOS project within your Flutter project.
-This is located in <your_flutter_project>/ios/Runner.xcworkspace. ii.
-Connect Your iOS Device: Connect your iOS device to your computer using a USB cable. iii.
-Select Your Device in Xcode: In Xcode's toolbar, select your iOS device from the dropdown menu of available devices. iv.
-Code Signing the App: Before you can install your app on a device, you need to configure code signing.
+      1. Open Xcode: Open the generated iOS project within your Flutter project.
+This is located in <your_flutter_project>/ios/Runner.xcworkspace.
+      2. Connect Your iOS Device: Connect your iOS device to your computer using a USB cable.
+      3. Select Your Device in Xcode: In Xcode's toolbar, select your iOS device from the dropdown menu of available devices.
+      4. Code Signing the App: Before you can install your app on a device, you need to configure code signing.
 Go to Project > Runner > Signing & Capabilities and make sure you have selected a team under the "Team" section.
           If you're developing for personal use, you can select your Apple ID account as your team.
-      v.
-Install the App on the Device: With your device selected and code signing configured, you can install the app directly from Xcode.
+      5. Install the App on the Device: With your device selected and code signing configured, you can install the app directly from Xcode.
 Click the play button (▶️) on the toolbar in Xcode or select Product > Run from the menu bar.
           Xcode will compile the app and install it on your device.

   Note: Remember that to install apps directly on iOS devices, you need an Apple developer account.
 If you're using a free account, there are limitations, such as needing to manually reinstall your app every 7 days.

 ### API configuration in Node.js